 Welcome to Part 3 of my Menu Planning 101 series.
 This series is designed to get you in the kitchen, start planning, and help feed your family delicious home cooked meals they will enjoy.
-Part 1 discussed why we should menu plan and part 2 included almost 40 links with meal ideas for your family.
+Part 1 discussed why we should menu plan and part 2 included how to get started.

-Last week you submitted your 15 meals, great job!
-This week we added five more meals to our list, and came up with some side dishes our families enjoy.
-Believe it or not, by making these 2 lists you have already begun to menu plan.
+By now you should have made a list of family favorite meals and side dishes.
+Believe it or not, by making these two lists you have already begun to menu plan.

 You should have 20 meals and a variety of side dishes to help create your menu plan.
 I would suggest printing out your meals and sides and putting them on your fridge or pantry.
 This will help you make your grocery list.

 The next step is to pick 5 or 6 meals to make for your week.
 The reason I suggest 5 or 6 meals instead of 7 is because you will probably have leftovers one night, or a night you don’t feel like cooking.

 If you plan for 7 meals and only make 5 some people tend to view that as a failure.
 It is not, and I will let you in on a little secret.
 When I create my meal plan each week, I guarantee that one of those meals will not make it to the table.

 We always have a carry over meal, either due to scheduling, sick kids, work schedules, or an abundance of leftovers.
 One night I might have planned on making sloppy joes, but we end up having macaroni and cheese with smoothies.

 No problem!
 We will eat the sloppy joes the next night.
 Plan for 5 meals and you won’t get discouraged.

 Your week does not need to run from Sunday to Saturday, make your plan based on what works for your family.
 I tend to grocery shop on Tuesday or Wednesday, so my weeks usually run from Tuesday to Monday.